Undiscovered Scotland

 Strathpeffer Spa Pavilion

 Over the following decades, Strathpeffer grew to become the most un-Scottish of Scottish towns, largely thanks to the efforts of Anne, Duchess of Sutherland and Countess of Cromartie.
 She wanted Strathpeffer to resemble the spas she had seen in Europe and much of the look and feel of today's town is due to her efforts from the 1840s to the 1870s.
 The result has variously been compared to Harrogate in Yorkshire and to a Bavarian mountain resort.
-All such comparisons fail to do justice to somewhere quite unique.
-Strathpeffer has to be experienced on its own terms to be really appreciated.

-In many ways the main reason to come to Strathpeffer is to see and enjoy the town itself.
+In many ways the main reason to come to Strathpeffer is to see and enjoy the village itself.
 The buildings, though in a wide variety of styles, all exude a no-expense-spared solidity that says much about their largely Victorian origins and about the wealth of the town at the time that much of it was built.
 Large and not so large hotels are interspersed with fine houses and villas and some attractive churches, including St Anne's Episcopal Church.
 The original Spa Pavilion has been magnificently restored after a period of disuse.
 It now serves as a multi-purpose venue for a variety of events, including concerts, dances, dramatic productions, conferences and exhibitions, as well as weddings and other functions.

-In recent times it has only intermittently been possible to sample the waters, first in the pagoda-like room in the car park on the opposite side of the main road which is now a cafe, and later in the pump room a little uphill from the pavilion itself.
+In recent times it has only intermittently been possible to sample the waters, first in the pagoda-like room in the car park which is now a sweet shop, and later in the pump room a little uphill from the pavilion itself.

 The Old Station